Polling Place Accessibility Guidelines – April 2014

 Raised characters required on the left of each control button provide visual and tactile identification.
-(CCR, Sections 11B-407.4.7.1.2, 11B-703.2.5.)
-The minimum 5/8-inch high characters provide a visual button identification through a contrasting white on a black background.
+(CCR, Sections 11B-407.4.7.1.2 and 11B-703.2.5.)
+The minimum 5/8 inch high characters provide a visual button identification through a contrasting white on a black background.
 The tactile identification from the raised characters is accompanied by corresponding Braille placed immediately below the raised characters.
 See Figure 28.

 The additional symbol of a raised star is required on the left side of the raised character and Braille identifying the main floor control button.
 (CCR, Section 11B-407.4.7.1.3.)